Ep. #573: Martin Short & Steve Martin, Donna Brazile, Michael Moynihan

 Bring his ass back.

-You can tell I've never been there, Shiva.
+You can tell I've never been there, Sheriff.
+Yeah, yeah.

-Hell no, I ain't going nowhere, but they don't like women.
+Hell no, no, I ain't going nowhere, but they don't like women.
+I ain't going.

 If I can't smoke a cigarette and drink, hell with you.

-And they then got back in town and told the girls that they couldn't go back to school and telling the women they cannot work.
+And that's why I say they old school.
+And then they got back in town and told the girls that they couldn't go back to school and tell the women they cannot work.

 And it was always going to be thus.